rkamatn/weather/README.md

 # Weather Analysis

 ## A brief description of what the project does and its purpose.
-This project compares whether it rains more in Seattle or Portland using a 5 year historical weather data.
+This project compares whether it rains more in Seattle or NYC using a 5 year historical weather data.

 ---